bxparks/AceTime/USER_GUIDE.md

 into either an `OffsetDateTime` or a `ZonedDateTime` as needed.

 The `DS3231TimeKeeper::setup()` should be called from the global `setup()` function to initialize the object.
-Here is a sample that
+Here is a sample that:

 ```C++
 #include <AceTime.h>